 BBQ recipes, product reviews, & how-to's

-Elotes Recipe – Nacho Libre Corn
+Elotes Recipe – Mexican Street Corn

-Elotes Recipe – Nacho Libre Corn
+Elotes Recipe – Mexican Street Corn

 In the movie Nacho Libre, Esqueleto (Nacho Libre’s sidekick) can be seen throughout the film eating corn on a cob on a stick, known as elotes.
 There’s a particular scene where Jack Black’s character is offered some of this Mexican street corn and Jack Black swats it away and says, “Get that corn outta my face!” to much laughter to those of us watching.
 But if you knew how good these were, you probably would’ve cried instead!